bdezonia/bsf/README.txt

     you'd just have one dimension that had value of 3 or 4 and you had no idea the data is RGB or ARGB or YUV etc. As I think more I believe that we should keep the type count minimized so no color model types.
-- should I define a fixed record format so that a record can be of mixed types?
+- should I define a fixed record format so that a record can be made of a set of mixed types?
 The format would still be a bunch of fixed records but not just of one kind of number.
 This would allow CMYK or YUV etc. but there is no inferring from a record type that it is a CMYK etc.